JackyXu-Cool/Team-2130-Machine-Learning-Roulette/mlr_database/README.md

     training_output: json in string format]
     ```

-## Storing Data into RDS Database

-Storing data into RDS database will also be available through a lambda method.

 - `store_history(user_history: json) -> null`
     - This lambda function takes in a json input and stores the user's training history into the database.
     - The format of input json is as follows as an example